 Famous names and logos of bag brands around the world

 The world of luxury fashion has seen the emergence of many famous names and logos of handbag brands.
-With all the variety these companies offer, not all of them focus exclusively on designer handbags.
-Each fashion house has managed to carve out its own niche for a unique range of accessories.
+With all the variety these companies offer, not all focus exclusively on designer handbags.
+Each fashion house has managed to carve out its niche for a unique range of accessories.

-There are many emblems and monikers associated with the best designer bags from around the world.
-More than just design elements, these symbols are often a testament to a brand’s heritage, commitment to craft, and unique style.
+Many emblems and monikers are associated with the best designer bags worldwide.
+More than just design elements, these symbols often testify to a brand’s heritage, commitment to craft, and unique style.

-While many of these famous brands present an extensive catalog that includes a variety of fashion items, their accessory collections, especially handbags, often stand out and receive special recognition.
+While many of these famous brands present an extensive catalog that includes various fashion items, their accessory collections, especially handbags, often stand out and receive special recognition.
 What sets them apart is their combination of innovative design with impeccable craftsmanship.

-These symbols and names adorning luxury designer handbags do not only signify brand affiliation.
-They symbolize the unwavering standards of quality and aesthetic elegance that these brands uphold in the competitive fashion industry.
+These symbols and names adorn luxury designer handbags, not only signifying brand affiliation but also symbolizing the unwavering standards of quality and aesthetic elegance that these brands uphold in the competitive fashion industry.

 Louis Vuitton (France)